klessydra/T13x/README.md

 		c) cd build

 		d) ./cmake_configure.klessydra-t1-3th.gcc.sh
+		   (Execute the above script twice if you ever change the variable that changes the riscv-compiler, since changing the compiler flushes the values of the variables in the cmake cache and gives an error.
+Executing the script for a second time after changing the riscv-compiler will let the variables be redfined again )

 		e) make vcompile

 		For running Klessydra tests; the variable "USE_KLESSYDRA_TEST" in the above shell file is set to '1' by default.
 You only need to build and run your test